Can you imagine seeing the Mausoleum of Augustus when it was first built? How enormous, how imposing it must have been.

 Other important people buried here included:

-For a short time, the Mausoleum housed the ashes of Vespasian.
-He was buried in the Mausoleum of Augustus, but his remains were later moved to the tomb of the Flavian family, which was erected on the Quirinal hill (and is long gone.)
+For a short time, the Mausoleum housed the ashes of Vespasian, but his remains were later moved to the (long-gone) tomb of the Flavian family on the Quirinal hill.

 Augustus’ daughter Julia, who had mortified her father with her promiscuous behaviour, was excluded from burial in the mausoleum.